vadimzharov/k8s-cilium-cluster-mesh/README.md

   useAPIServer: true                   # Enabling Clustermesh API.
 ```

-You can update Cilium CNI configuration by executing
+You can update the Cilium CNI configuration by executing:
 ```
 helm upgrade cilium cilium/cilium --version {{cilium_version}} --namespace kube-system --values files/tmp/cilium-values-{{ cluster_name }}-mesh.yaml
 ```
-for each cluster, but I have playbooks to do the same:
-for the first:
+for each cluster, but I have playbooks to do the same, for the first:
 ```
 ansible-playbook 05-configure-cilium-mesh.yaml -i inventory/k8s-01.yaml
 ```